kalamansi10/seed-mart-front/README.md

-##### I'm currently developing an e-commerce React web app using Vite that connects to a Rails backend.
+##### I'm currently developing an e-commerce React web app using Vite that connects to a Rails API backend.
 It's a work in progress, and I wanted to share the current status of features:

 ##### Implemented Features:
     - Modal log in w/ rememberable session + CSRF authentication